 For many traffic offenses within the state of New York, conviction for the offense means that you’ll get points on your license.
 Points on your license are not something to be taken lightly- they can lead to higher costs and possibly the loss of your driver’s license in the future.
 Yet, many people do not really understand how points work and they make the wrong choices when it comes to responding to a traffic citation as a result of their misconceptions.

 NYC traffic lawyers can provide assistance to motorists in understanding how points work and in determining how many points they may get on their license if they are found to have committed traffic offenses.
-Attorney Daniel Kron can also help motorists to explore ways to avoid getting points on their license, which can be necessary to protect their ability to drive.
+Attorney Simon Kabzan can also help motorists to explore ways to avoid getting points on their license, which can be necessary to protect their ability to drive.

 You should contact a traffic attorney as soon as you can after being accused of a traffic offense- and especially before pleading guilty to a traffic crime- to try to avoid getting points on your license.